joejcollins/rhapsody-angel/queens/2021-winnie.md

 ## 2021 Queen Unmarked

+2021-07-26 Added two more drawn frames to give the queen more space to lay in.

 2021-07-25 There was a bit of shit on the front of the hive so I thought they might have dysentery.
 Saw eggs so probably has a laying queen.
 No signs of dysentery.
 They probably need feeding and a couple more frames.

 2021-07-14 There was an additional emergency queen cell, so I culled it.